 While a desire for peace is noble and perhaps a beautiful vision, pacifism in this world dominated by violence is ultimately pathology.
 It is simply magical thinking to believe peace can be “wished” or “prayed” into existence.
-Ultimately, nonviolence is naive and childish.
+Ultimately, nonviolence in the current state of the world is naive and childish.
 Justice must come before peace because if we prioritize peace before justice, we ignore every ongoing and past atrocity and crime against humanity committed by the parasitic ruling class of the world.
 We would be joining arm in arm with dictators, rapists, vulture capitalists, billionaires, mass murderers, and terrorists.
 Assata Shakur wrote “Nobody in the world, nobody in history, has ever gotten their freedom by appealing to the moral sense of the people who were oppressing them.”
 This is because one can’t appeal to the hearts, minds, or humanity of people who have none.
 People who say “there’s good in everyone” just aren’t familiar with the putrid, rotten, carbuncular, reptilian, monstrous, underbelly of humanity known as the ruling class.

 Nonviolence puts those who practice it at the mercy of the state and corporate thugs.
 It is absolutely defenseless and it fetishes martyrdom in a world filled with billions of martyrs, living and dead.
 It says “take me as victim and make sure I get a good close up on camera so that hopefully someone powerful somewhere will sympathize and put an end to this!”
 It implies practitioners are more important than the matyrs who never got their close ups on TV.
 In his book the Failure of Nonviolence, (which this article quotes frequently) Peter Gelderloos explains“The only thing pacifists can accomplish is to convince those of us who actually care about doing the right thing – and neither states nor institutions, nor abstract forces such as capital have ever been included in this category” (Gelderloos, page 214.)
 So they only succeed in pacifying those who need to fight the institutions that will never do the right thing as they don’t care about what’s right.
 To put it bluntly, committing to nonviolence regardless of the circumstances is suicide.